ShaunCurtis/CEC-Publish/README.md

 ```
 #### Base Form Code

+At this point we step down into code in the base forms.
+Each function/code block is annotated with the name of the source component.
+We look at code blocks in the class inheritance hierarchy in the order in which is is executed.

 ##### OnInitializedAsync

-The code block below shows the two OnInitializedAsync methods in the class hierarchy.
+The code block below shows the two OnInitializedAsync methods.

 *OnInitializedAsync* is implemented from top down (local code is run before calling the base method).